Know Before You Go

 What to Expect When Traveling Internationally

 Air Conditioning & Heating: Air conditioning isn’t always available in public buildings in many European countries, including hotels.
-If your hotel does not have air conditioning, there may be restrictions in place which regulate its use.
 This means you may not be able to set the temperature in your room as you might prefer.
 This is part of a broader initiative imposed by the EU to reduce consumption of natural gas.
 The same restrictions may also apply to heating in the winter.

 Travel Checklist & Best Practices